networknt/light-doc/content/tutorial/generator/openapi-mock.md

 ```

-The [light-codegen][] will leverage the defined examples in the generated handler for
+The [light-codegen][] leverages the defined examples in the generated handler for
 endpoints.
 If you want to see the example output, please refer to [petstore tutorial][].

 Given this feature is built into the light-codegen, it is highly recommended to utilize it
 for your API development.
-It increases productivity dramatically especially in microservices
+It increases productivity dramatically, especially in microservices
 applications.

 The format of the Swagger 2.0 specification is different than OpenAPI 3.0 specification.
 If
 you are using Swagger 2.0, please refer to [Swagger 2.0 Mock][] tutorial for details.

 [OpenAPI 3.0 petstore specification]: https://github.com/networknt/model-config/blob/master/rest/openapi/petstore/1.0.0/openapi.yaml
 [light-codegen]: /tool/light-codegen/